ooooooooo-o/Basic-X/README.md

 ## Disclaimer

 This tool is intended for educational and penetration testing purposes only.
 The author is not responsible for any unauthorized use or legal consequences resulting from the use of this tool.
 Ensure you have proper authorization before using it.

-## License

-Distributed under the MIT License.
-Use only for authorized and ethical purposes.